tienngthth/car-share-system/README.md

 1. Download the mp-test branch.
 2. Run ./run.sh in your console to initiate the web application, the cloud APIs and the server socket.
-3. Run ./cloud.sh to initiate the cloud database connection.</br>
+3. Run ./cloud.sh to initiate the cloud database connection.
     Password:
 4. Access to web application at localhost:5000, please use Google Chrome Browser.</br>
     A customer credential: tiennguyen | 2@aA2222</br>